duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### product-backlog-1

-**Q:** Why is the Product Backlog considered an emergent artifact, and how does that affect product development?
+**Q:** {Interrogate} Why is the Product Backlog considered an emergent artifact, and how does that affect product development?

 - Vietnamese outline:
   - Question: